phuongngo2904/Senior_Project/README.md

 ```
 python --version
 ```
-### If you already installed pip, please ignore this step:
+### If you already installed python(any version), please ignore this step:
 ```
-python get-pip.py
+sudo apt install python3.7
 ```
-* Then, verify Installation and check the Pip Version:
+* Then, verify Installation and check pip and python version:
 ```
+python --version
 pip -V

 ```
 ### Install virtual environtment
 * Install virtualenv
 ```
-pip install virtualenv
+sudo pip install virtualenv==20.4.7
 ```
 * Create a directory to store env
 ```